awslabs/amazon-quicksight-embedding-sdk/README.md

 ### Getting Started
 &nbsp;

-Use `embedQSearchBar` method to embed a QuickSight dashboard.
-It returns a promise of `QSearchFrame` type.
+Use `embedQSearchBar` method to embed a Q search bar.
+It returns a promise of `QSearchExperience` type.

 ```typescript
 export class QSearchExperience extends BaseExperience<QSearchContentOptions, InternalQSearchExperience, IQSearchExperience, TransformedQSearchContentOptions, QSearchExperienceFrame> {